Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Step 4: First Bracket Installation (Reference Bracket)

-Position bracket at marked location and verify level alignment
+- Position the bracket at the marked location and verify level alignment

-Mark screw hole locations with awl or sharp pencil
+- Mark screw hole locations with an awl or a sharp pencil

-Install bracket using appropriate screws for wall type
+- Install the bracket using appropriate screws for the wall type

-Use level to verify bracket is perfectly horizontal before fully tightening
+- Use the level to verify the bracket is perfectly horizontal before fully tightening

 Step 5: Remaining Bracket Installation

-Measure distance from reference bracket to each additional bracket location
+- Measure the distance from the reference bracket to each additional bracket location

-Use laser level or chalk line for consistent alignment across wall
+- Use a laser level or chalk line for consistent alignment across the wall

-Install each bracket following same procedure as reference bracket
+- Install each bracket following the same procedure as the reference bracket

-Check alignment between brackets using straight edge or level
+- Check alignment between brackets using a straight edge or a level

 Step 6: Load Testing and Adjustment